Basic retirement of a civil servant: what difference between full and maximum rates?

 Reminder

-If you retire before the age of cancelation of the discount without having the number of quarters of pension insurance required to qualify for a full rate pension, the amount of your pension is reduced according to the number of quarters you are missing.
+If you retire before the age of cancelation of the discount without having the number of quarters of pension insurance required to qualify for a full pension, the amount of your pension is reduced according to the number of quarters you are missing.
 This reduction is called the haircut.

 FYI